equibles/cryptos-r/README.md

-# Equibles Stocks API for R
+# Equibles Cryptos API for R

 ## Installation
 You'll need the `devtools` package in order to build the API.